nol13/fuzzball.js/README.md

 Easy to use and powerful fuzzy string matching.

 This is a JavaScript port of <https://github.com/seatgeek/fuzzywuzzy>.
-Uses fast-levenshtein <https://github.com/hiddentao/fast-levenshtein> for distance calculations, with a slight modification to match the behavior of python-Levenshtein. (substitutions are weighted 2 instead of 1 in ratio calculations. can specify an options.subcost to override)
+Uses fast-levenshtein <https://github.com/hiddentao/fast-levenshtein> for distance calculations. (with a slight modification to match the behavior of python-Levenshtein where substitutions are weighted 2 instead of 1 in ratio calculations. or specify an options.subcost to override)

 Try it out: <https://runkit.com/npm/fuzzball>

 Requirements
 ============

--  difflib.js
+-  jsdifflib
 -  heap.js

 Installation